knapo/a9n/README.md

 directory.
 When none fo these files exists, `A9n::MissingConfigurationFile` exception is thrown.
 If both file exist, content of `configuration.yml` is validated.
-It means that all keys existing in example file must exist in base file - in case of missing keys`A9n::MissingConfigurationVariables` is thrown with information about missing keys.
+It means that all keys existing in example file must exist in local file - in case of missing keys `A9n::MissingConfigurationVariables` is thrown with the explanation what is missing.

 Set application root and load configuration by adding to your `application.rb` or `environment.rb` right after budler requires: